pingcap/docs-cn/dev/reference/tools/data-migration/usage-scenarios/simple-replication.md

     >
     > `store-filter-rule` is different from `log-filter-rule & user-filter-rule`. `store-filter-rule` is a rule for the whole `store` schema, while `log-filter-rule` and `user-filter-rule` are rules for the `log` table in the `user` schema.

-- To satisfy the synchronization Requirement #3, configure the [black and white lists](/dev/reference/tools/data-migration/features/overview.md#black-and-white-table-lists) as follows:
+- To satisfy the replication Requirement #3, configure the [black and white lists](/dev/reference/tools/data-migration/features/overview.md#black-and-white-table-lists) as follows:

     ```yaml
     black-white-list: